ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 1. **Signature verification:** The Transparency Service MUST verify the signature of the Signed Statement, as described in {{RFC9360}}, using the signature algorithm and verification key of the Issuer.
 1. **Signed Statement validation:** The Transparency Service MUST check that the Signed Statement includes the required protected headers listed above.
 The Transparency Service MAY verify the Statement payload format, content and other optional properties.
-1. **Apply Registration Policy:** For named policies, the Transparency Service MUST check the attributes required by the policy are present in the protected headers.
+1. **Apply Registration Policy:** The Transparency Service MUST check the attributes required by a policy are present in the protected headers.
   Custom Signed Statements are evaluated given the current Transparency Service state and the entire Envelope, and may use information contained in the attributes of named policies.
 1. **Register the Signed Statement** to the append-only log
 1. **Return the Transparent Statement**, which includes the Receipt